Susan Schenk

 Susan Schenk, sometimes Lovell-Schenk, (born 1954) is a New Zealand psychology academic.
 She is currently a full professor at the Victoria University of Wellington.

 Academic career

 After a 1982 PhD titled The substrate for prefrontal cortical self-stimulation: a psychophysical investigation at Concordia University, Schenk completed an NSERC funded post/doctoral position with Peter Milner at McGill University.
 She then moved to Texas A&M University where she moved through the ranks from assistant professor to professor.
-In 2001 she moved to the Victoria University of Wellington, as a full professor.
+In 2001 she moved to the Victoria University of Wellington, as a full professor due to problems in the stock of cocaine being missing from her research.

 Most of her research relates to the physical and chemical aspects of drug abuse.